-If you have ordered online, your flowers will arrive carefully wrapped but straight and closed.
+If you have ordered your faux flowers from OKA’s online store, they will arrive carefully wrapped but straight and closed.
+A few tweaks will get them looking fresh.
 “Always bend the flower head so it’s facing you, so it’s not sticking up but facing forwards,” explains Howard on the manipulation involved.
-“All the stems, even the foliage, are completely wired, so open them out to put shape into them.
+“All of our faux flowers and foliage have wire stems, so open them out to put shape into them.
 I use my thumb and forefinger to put a very slight curve in the stem, which gives movement and makes it appear more natural.”

-Howard advises to avoid cutting stems where possible (for which you’d need wire cutters – secateurs just won’t cut it) and bending them to create the right height.
+If the stem length and size isn’t quite right for your vase, Howard advises avoiding cutting stems where possible (for which you’d need a pair of wire cutters – secateurs just won’t cut it) and instead bending them to create the right height.
 “The bend gives more hold and the arrangement will sit better overall.”

-You needn’t overhaul your arrangement at every turn of the season; Howard recommends simply swapping in flowers on rotation “because it makes the bouquet look even more realistic and fresh as it is different to look at.”
+You needn’t overhaul your floral arrangements at every turn of the season, but Howard does recommend swapping in flowers on rotation “because it makes the bouquet look even more realistic and fresh as it is different to look at”.
 You could keep the foliage consistent but opt for peonies in spring and berries in winter.
 You can also add that fresh flower scent by placing a saturated diffuser stick in the vase where it can’t be seen, or lightly spraying the display with room spray.